tekknolagi/tekknolagi.github.com/blog/lisp/00_fundamentals.md

-I'm going to build up the interpreter in stages, starting with symbols and other literals, then moving to simple math, then finally writing the features to support a metacircular evaluator.
+I'm going to build up the interpreter in stages, starting with symbols and other literals, then moving to simple math, then finally writing the features to support a metacircular evaluator (meaning that you can write *another* Lisp interpreter in the Lisp you just wrote!).

 Let's begin!